querkmachine/beeps.website/src/blog/drafts/why-govuk-exit-this-page-doesnt-use-escape.md

 Last year (oh how time flies), we launched the [GOV.UK Design System's Exit this Page component](https://design-system.service.gov.uk/components/exit-this-page/), or EtP for short.

+{% responsiveImage "./src/images/exit-this-page.png", "A large red button with 'Exit this page' written on it in plain white text." %}

 On the surface, it's a simple component.
 It's a big red button.
 It sticks to the top of the screen.
 If you click it, you get taken away to BBC Weather.

 But it does so much more.
 If you, for example, press the <kbd>⇧ Shift</kbd> key on your keyboard three times, you get a visual indicator that you are activating the button.
 Upon the third press, the page you're on is blanked out and you're redirected away to... well, BBC Weather again.